-As a counselor, I know that I have a job to do.
-My only agenda is to help you feel more in control of your world, and to feel more fulfilled with your life and relationships.
+As a therapist, I know that I have a job to do.
+My only agenda is to help you feel more in control of your world, and more fulfilled with your life and relationships.
 I do this in a variety of ways.
 Additionally, I’m an open book.
 You can expect me to be non-judgmental to all kinds of thoughts, feelings, and lifestyles.
-I’ve worked with many different people experiencing all kinds of different situations.
-So, I’m not naive.
+I’ve worked with many different people experiencing all kinds of different situations, so, I’m not naïve.
 I know that relationships are not like in the movies.
-They look and feel different.
-And, that they come in all shapes and sizes!
+They look and feel different and that they come in all shapes and sizes!

 As a couples therapist, what makes me so confident that I can help?

 I’ve put in the effort to be qualified for this kind of work.
-In fact, 1500 of my 3000 training hours were spent helping couples and families (I know!).
+In fact, 1,500 of my 3,000 training hours were spent helping couples and families (I know!).
 This served as a great opportunity for me to get really familiar with different family dynamics.
-In addition, I got the chance to work with individual couples, and families at all different stages of their relationship.
-And since I received my license as a marriage counselor, I’ve helped thousands of people and have gained experience with almost every problem you could think of!
+In addition, I got the chance to work with individuals, couples, and families at all different stages of their relationship.
+Since I received my license as a marriage counselor, I’ve helped thousands of people and have gained experience with almost every problem you could think of!

 Beyond my formal training, much of my empathy and understanding comes from dealing with my own s**t!